 Distributions to Unitholders.
 Income received by the trust, if any, is credited by the trustee to the income account for the trust.
 All other receipts are credited by the trustee to a separate capital account for the trust.
 The trustee will normally distribute any net income received by the trust on each distribution date or shortly thereafter to unitholders of record on the preceding record date.
-The trust will also generally make required distributions or distributions to avoid imposition of tax at the end of each year if it has elected to be taxed as a "regulated investment company" for federal tax purposes.
+The trust will also generally make required distributions or distributions to avoid imposition of tax at the end of each year if it has elected to be taxed as a 'regulated investment company'' for federal tax purposes.
 There is no assurance that any actual distributions will be made since any income received may be used to pay expenses.
 In addition, amounts from the capital account of the trust, if any, will be distributed on any distribution date to the unitholders then of record subject to the minimum distribution amount.
-Proceeds received from the disposition of any of the securities after a record date and prior to the following distribution date will be held in the capital account and not distributed until the next distribution date applicable to the capital account.
-The trustee shall not be required to make a distribution from the capital account unless the cash balance on deposit therein available for distribution shall be sufficient to distribute at least \$0.10 per unit.
+Proceeds received from the disposition of any of the securities after a record date and prior to the following distribution from the capital account unless the cash balance on deposit therein available for distribution shall be sufficient to distribute at least \$0.10 per unit.
 The trustee is not required to pay interest on funds held in the capital or income accounts (but may itself earn interest thereon and therefore benefits from the use of such funds).